WebauthnWorks/CTAP2.1-Migration-Guide/Extensions/EnterpriseAttestation.md

 An enterprise attestation is an attestation that may include uniquely identifying information.

+This extension is only applicable during the credential creation `MakeCredential(0x01) `

 An enterprise attestation capable authenticator MAY support either or both:

 - Vendor-facilitated enterprise attestation (enterpriseAttestation = 1)